 Execute the below command:

 Due to the size (a few GBs), this might take a little while.
 Grab a coffee in the meantime.

 When the download is complete you should have a folder called Office.
 Make sure to place this under Files in the solution directory.

-If you browse to Files\Office\Data hereyou can see the build version version.
-This can be useful to know when deploying different update channels.
-Go for a full list of build numbers for Office 365 ProPlus.
+If you browse to Files\Office\Data you can see the build version, which can be useful to know when deploying different Update Channels.
+Go to https://docs.microsoft.com/en-us/officeupdates/update-history-office365-proplus-by-date for a full list of build numbers for Office 365 ProPlus.